Robert J. Jones: University of Illinois Urbana-Champaign

-On July 19, 2016, Jones was named as the 10th chancellor of the University of Illinois Urbana-Champaign, pending approval of the Board of Trustees at its July 21 meeting.
-According to Jones, leaving the State University of New York at Albany was one of the most difficult decisions he had to make in his academic career.
+On July 19, 2016, Jones was named the 10th chancellor of the University of Illinois Urbana-Champaign, with approval of the Board of Trustees at its July 21 meeting.
 With his chancellorship appointment, Jones also received a tenured faculty position at the Department of Crop Sciences at the College of Agricultural, Consumer, and Environmental Sciences at the University of Illinois Urbana-Champaign.

-In November 2024, Jones announced he would be stepping down from the chancellorship and leave the office on June 30, 2025.
+On November 13, 2024, Jones announced he would be leaving the chancellorship on June 30, 2025, subsequently becoming president of the University of Washington.

 University of Washington

-On February 3, 2025, the University of Washington Board of Regents named Jones as the incoming president of the University of Washington, succeeding Ana Mari Cauce, who would step down from the presidency in June 2025 at the end of the 2024–2025 academic year.
-Jones' tenure as the 34th president at the University of Washington began on August 1, 2025.
+On February 3, 2025, the University of Washington Board of Regents named Jones as the incoming 34th president of the University of Washington, succeeding Ana Mari Cauce, under a five-year contract beginning August 1, 2025.

 Personal life

+Jones is married to Lynn Hassan Jones, a musculoskeletal diagnostic radiologist doctor of medicine, and they have five children and grandchildren.
 Jones was a tenor singer in Sounds of Blackness, a vocal ensemble from the Minneapolis–Saint Paul metropolitan area that sings gospel, soul, and R&B.